rockerinnight/rockerinnight/README.md

 - :seedling: Exploring new technical articles about Web Development.

-- :zap: In my spare time, I broswer on Social Media and support new tech-heads to solve their problems.
+- :zap: In my spare time, I broswer on Social Media and support novices to solve their problems.

 - :mailbox: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-kakbar-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/linhdoan3108)